MGuillaumeF/audiso/README.md

 ## description

-This module module convert npm-audit json report to sonarqube generic data issue report
+This module convert npm-audit json report to sonarqube generic data issue report

 ## how to use